Marilyn Monroe’s Hairdresser Reveals Why She Refused To Wear Panties To Premiere Of ‘Some Like It Hot’ In 1959

 The late movie starlet also had a penchant for bleaching her nether regions, her hairstylist Kenneth Battelle noted in the newly released tell-all, Kenneth: Sheer Elegance.

-While Battelle died in 2013, his stories about the blonde bombshell were included in the book about his career working with A-list starlets in the 1950s and ’60s.
+Though Battelle died in 2013, his stories about the blonde bombshell were included in the book about his career working with A-list starlets in the 1950s and ’60s.

 In excerpts from the tell-all shared by The Daily Mail, Battelle wrote that he first met Monroe in 1958 after she experienced hair loss due to heavy beaching and perming while she was filming the movie Some Like it Hot with co-stars Jack Lemmon and Tony Curtis.